morganbanet/morganbanet/README.md

 I am currently seeking to obtain a role within a company that will support further development of my current skillset and provide exposure to new tech. <br>

 As of right now, I am immediately available.
-If you have any open positions for a developer to join your team, please don't hesitate to contact me via the email linked on my profile. <br><br>
+If you have any open positions for a developer to join your team, please don't hesitate to contact me via the email linked on my profile.

-You can download my resume [here (DropBox)](http://tinyurl.com/bdd5tr7r)
+You can download my resume [here](http://tinyurl.com/bdd5tr7r) (DropBox) <br><br>